 How our research drives access to quality healthcare

-The Establishing Pathways to Improved Care for Cancer-related Sarcopenia (EPICCS) is a research program dedicated to improving access to quality care for low muscle mass to improve outcomes for people with cancer in rural and specialised cancer centres across Australia.
-EPICCS is embedded within the Institute for Physical Activity and Nutrition at Deakin.
+Establishing Pathways to Improved Care for Cancer-related Sarcopenia (EPICCS) is a research program dedicated to improving access to quality care for low muscle mass to improve outcomes for people with cancer in rural and specialised cancer centres across Australia.
+EPICCS is funded by the Medical Research Future Fund and embedded within the Deakin Institute for Physical Activity and Nutrition at Deakin University.

 Our multidisciplinary team of expert researchers and healthcare professionals have expertise in diverse research methodologies and healthcare specialities.
 Notably, our team includes people with lived-experience of cancer and cancer-related low muscle mass, which is central to our collaborative research approach.